Skip to content

 Challengeable by: Auditor

-Generate audit-ready disbursement evidence packet Compile payment file + OFAC + AML screening evidence + four-eyes release log + bank confirmation + reconciliation match into a single immutable evidence object?
+Generate audit-ready disbursement evidence packet Bundle the payment file, sanctions and AML screening evidence, four-eyes release log, bank confirmation and reconciliation match into one immutable evidence object?
 Rules Engine

 Decision Record